TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-with-hooks.md

 Time to fill in the blanks and form a mental model of what React is doing.
 The links in this section are all to the [old React docs](https://legacy.reactjs.org/docs/getting-started.html), as they made more sense to me at the time.

 Let's start with the render method.
 Whatever's being returned doesn't look like JavaScript to me.
 It's [JSX](https://legacy.reactjs.org/docs/introducing-jsx.html), a syntax extension for JavaScript.
 You need to run your code through a transpiler to [convert the JSX into regular JavaScript](https://legacy.reactjs.org/docs/jsx-in-depth.html) that builds up a data structure using `React.createElement` calls.
 The render method describes the desired UI using a [tree of element instances](https://legacy.reactjs.org/docs/rendering-elements.html).
+Instances of your components are created by React based on the JSX rendered by their parents.
 The attributes and children of each element in the JSX are [passed to your component instance](https://legacy.reactjs.org/docs/components-and-props.html#rendering-a-component) as `props`.

-Props are controlled by the parent element and [read-only](https://legacy.reactjs.org/docs/components-and-props.html#props-are-read-only).
+Props are controlled by the parent element and are [read-only](https://legacy.reactjs.org/docs/components-and-props.html#props-are-read-only).
 Mutable and private member variables need to be managed as [state](https://legacy.reactjs.org/docs/state-and-lifecycle.html).
 In order to update the UI, your components need to change their state.
 React responds to the change by re-rendering the component and all its children.
 If a child component inherits from `PureComponent` rather than `Component`, it will [only be re-rendered if its props have changed](https://legacy.reactjs.org/docs/optimizing-performance.html#examples).
 React compares the current and previous element tree to [work out](https://legacy.reactjs.org/docs/reconciliation.html) what updates need to be made to the DOM.

 As suspected, [Refs](https://legacy.reactjs.org/docs/refs-and-the-dom.html) provide a way to access the HTML DOM elements created by React based on the React elements returned by `render`.
 You add a ref attribute to the appropriate element in your JSX and React updates the corresponding member variable.
 You can also use refs to [access](https://legacy.reactjs.org/docs/refs-and-the-dom.html#accessing-refs) React components created as a result of rendering.